gcalsolaro/spring-boot-state-machine/README.md

 # spring-boot-state-machine
-Sample application using Statemachine powered by Spring Security
+Sample application using Statemachine powered by Spring